dpaniukov/dpaniukov.github.io/2CV.md

 Inan, F., Crooks, S., Cheon, J., Ari, F., Kurucay, M., Flores, R., Paniukov, D. (2014).
 The Reverse Modality Effect: Examining Student Learning from an Interactive Computer-Based Diagram. *British Journal of Educational Technology.
 46*(1), 123-130.

 Paniukov, D., Cheon, J., & Crooks, S. (2011).
 Employing multimedia software to address common misconceptions in astronomy education: Recognizing lunar patterns and shapes from different vantage points on the earth. *Proceeding of the Annual Convention of the Association for Educational Communications and Technology, 2011*(2), 429-433.

+## Manuscripts in Preparation

+Paniukov, D., Davis, T. (manuscript in preparation).
+Integrative Role of Frontal Polar Cortex in Rule-Based Category Learning.

+Paniukov, D., Davis, T. (manuscript in preparation).
+Boundary Enhancement Effects in FMR Adaptation: Warping of Representational Space or Heightened Attention?

+## Current Projects

+Multiple Memory Systems in Category Learning: an fMRI study. *Status: Data analysis*

+Role of Frontal Polar Cortex in Feature-Based and Relational Category Learning. *Status: Data analysis*

+Neural Basis for Music Skill Learning in Novice and Expert Musicians. *Status: Preparation for data collection*

 ## Conference Presentations